Is it dangerous to scuba dive with sharks? Or will I be eaten? Understanding scuba diving shark safety

 Scuba diving with sharks is an amazing experience and a privilege for divers to enjoy.
 Sharks are amazing predators and to see them in their natural environment is nothing short of spectacular!

-When a shark is acting aggressively, you will notice a difference in its behaviour.
+When a shark is acting aggressively, you’ll notice a difference in its behaviour.

 In all the shark encounters I’ve had, the only time where I’ve seen any behaviour from a shark that indicated anything but normal relaxed behaviour, was on a dive in Antigua.